PatrickFrueh/personal_finance_tracker/README.md

-# Personal finance tracker using the following functions:
+# Personal finance tracker using an ETL pipeline

 1. Extract: Collect financial data from APIs
 2. Transform: Process this data